GradWeek Frequently Asked Questions

 YES.
 As per our Terms and Conditions, monthly payments are mandatory to keep your account in ACTIVE status, avoid late fees, lock in trip price at time of registering, and help pay your trip balance down by the Final Payment Deadline.
 Failure to do so may result in your account changing into an unconfirmed Pending status (you risk missing the trip).
 If you fall into Pending status, GradWeek is no longer holding a spot for you on the trip, and you will incur late fees and/or any price increases that may have accrued since the time of registering.

 Your account balance MUST be paid in full by February 22nd, regardless of how late you register!
 There are absolutely NO extensions or exceptions to this deadline!
-DO NOT postmark your payment.
-Postmarked payments are considered late!
-If you do not have a zero balance on your account by the end of the business day on February 22nd, our system will automatically cancel you from the trip, and cancellation penalties will apply.
+DO NOT postdate your payment.
+Postdated payments are considered late!
+If you do not have a zero balance on your account by the end of the business day on February 22nd.
+In that case, our system will automatically cancel you from the trip, and cancellation penalties will apply.

 Please note: If your legal name listed on your valid government ID doesn’t exactly match the name you listed on your GradWeek traveler account for your e-ticket/itinerary, you will be denied check-in.

 We strive to make trip information easily accessible to the travelers and their parents/guardians.
 This is why we use multiple methods of communication to give you access to the documents you will need.
-Approximately 2-3 weeks before departure, we will mail your Departure Packet.
-This will include your e-ticket/itinerary (also available in your online account late April to early May, the year of travel) as well as other important documents containing travel tips and reminders.
+Approximately 2-3 weeks before departure, we will mail your Departure Packet to the mailing address listed on your account.
+This will include your e-ticket/itinerary (also available in your online account, late April to early May, the year of travel) as well as other important documents containing travel tips and reminders.
 Then, approximately 1 week before travel, we will email and text both contacts on the account a digital copy of your Departure Packet with instructions on how to print and use your e-ticket/itinerary in case you lose or misplace it.
 This is why it is so important to have up-to-date traveler and parent/guardian contact information on your account.
 Ensure your mailing address is correct at least 2 months before your departure date to avoid delivery issues.
-Other trip documents will be accessible to you at www.gradweek.com under ‘About Us’ > ‘Resources’.
+Other trip documents will be accessible to you at www.gradweek.com under “About Us” > “Resources”.

-Yes, you can add your TSA or Global number (KTN) to your online account under the ‘Contact Info’ page.
+Yes, you can add your TSA or Global Entry number (KTN) to your online account under the “Contact Info” page.
 Please note: our Air Department is unable to accept any changes or additions to these numbers within 5 business days of your departure date.
 If you miss the deadline, no worries!
 You can always request to add this information upon check-in at the airport ticket counter.
 Helpful Tip: Arrive early at the airport to allow enough time to assist you with this request.

-No. However, your Airline Mileage Number can be easily added upon arrival at the airport when you go to check in on your day of departure.
-Simply ask the airline agent to add your number to your ticket before they give you your boarding pass.
+No. However, your Airline Mileage Reward Number can be easily added upon arrival at the airport when you go to check in on your day of departure.
+Just simply ask the airline agent to add your number to your ticket before they give you your boarding pass.
 It is recommended to arrive early at the airport to allow ample time for them to process your request.
-Please note: Once you have your boarding pass from the airport agent, you can enter your flight ticket number into your airline mileage rewards app.
+Your airline mileage rewards number can also be added through the airline’s app, once you have your boarding pass/ticket.

 It is the responsibility of each traveler to find their own roommates/friends for the trip.
 GradWeek is not responsible for filling rooms or finding roommates for the trip.
 Travelers are responsible for their actions on the entire tour, beginning and ending with air flights or motorcoach.
-GRADWEEK STAFF ARE NOT CHAPERONES.
-They do not perform headcounts or bed checks.
+GRADWEEK STAFF ARE NOT CHAPERONES; they do not perform headcounts or bed checks.
 It is the traveler’s decision and choice to participate or not to participate in the trip and activities; they are not mandatory; they are voluntary.
 It’s the traveler’s or parent’s decision to participate in these trips and is not actionable against GradWeek or IST.
 Further, travelers are responsible for the consequences of their participation.
 Travelers and their parents should be aware of the risks and possible dangers inherent when traveling and during various water/resort activities in which you may, at your discretion, voluntarily participate in.
 Traveler’s participation in such activities is entirely voluntary, and if they choose to participate in such activities, they do so at their own risk.
-Inappropriate and/or illegal behavior can result in eviction from the hotel and/or the program without refund for the unused portion of the trip and can be cause for travelers to be sent home at their own expense.
+Inappropriate and/or illegal behavior can cause for eviction from the hotel and/or the program without refund for the unused portion of the trip, and can be cause for travelers being sent home at their own expense.

 For large groups, GradWeek’s Air Department may need to assign travelers to separate flights on the same travel dates.
 Flight assignments are based on the order of registration (first-come, first-served).
 While we cannot guarantee that you will be placed on the same flight as your friend(s) or potential roommate(s), registering early—and at the same time as your friend(s)—increases the likelihood of traveling together.
 Once your group’s flights are assigned (typically mid-March to early-April of the travel year), GradWeek cannot move travelers to a different flight solely by request.

 If you misplace your e-ticket/itinerary provided in your Departure Packet, no worries!
-You have access to view or reprint it 24/7 through your online traveler account at www.gradweek.com under ‘Trips’ > ‘Trip Itinerary.’
-Letter "I" on a comment bubble.
+You have access to view or reprint it 24/7 through your online traveler account at www.gradweek.com under “Trips” > “Trip Itinerary”.

 If you realize you’ve lost your government-issued photo ID, immediately notify the GradWeek office of your situation and follow the appropriate steps below: